SDLC vs STLC: What is the Difference?

 • Similar to other models, this one breaks the development process down into manageable parts.

-• Project definition is fixed.
+• The project definition is fixed.

-• Requirements are well defined, and clearly documented.
+• Requirements are well defined, and documented.

 • Technology is fixed.

-• Project is short.
+• The project is short.

 Iterative Model